 Sophocles (c.
 496 - c.
 406 BCE) was the second of the great tragic playwrights.
 Of his 120 plays performed in competition, only 20 were victorious, losing far too many to Aeschylus.
 Only three of his seven surviving plays are complete.
 His most famous work, part of a trilogy, is Oedipus Rex or Oedipus the King, a play written 16 years after first of the three, Antigone, a play about Oedipus' daughter.
 The third in the series was Oedipus at Colonus, relaying the final days of the blinded king.
 The tragedy of Oedipus centered on a prophecy that foretold of a man who would kill the king (his father) and marry the queen (his mother).
 Unknowingly, that man was Oedipus.
 However, the tragedy of the play is not that he killed his father and married his mother but that he found out about it; it was an exploration of the tragic character of a now blinded hero.

 The third great author of Greek tragedy was Euripides, an Athenian (c.
 484 - 407 BCE).
 Unfortunately, his plays - often based on myth - were not very successful at the competitions; his critics often believe he was bitter about these losses.
 He was the author of 90 plays, among which are Hippolytus, Trojan Women, and Orestes.
 Euripides was known for introducing a second act to his plays, which were concerned with kings and rulers as well as disputes and dilemmas.
-He died shortly after traveling to Macedon where he was to write a play about the king’s coronation.
-His play Medea speaks of a bitter woman who took revenge against her lover by killing her children.
+He died shortly after traveling to Macedon where he was to write a play about the king's coronation.
+His play Medea speaks of a bitter woman who took revenge against her husband by killing her children.
 In pain Medea screams:

-O great Thesis and lady Artemis, do you see what I suffer, though I bound my accursed husband by weighty oaths?
+O great Themis and lady Artemis, do you see what I suffer, though I bound my accursed husband by weighty oaths?
 How I wish I might see him and his bride in utter ruin, house and all, for the wrongs they dare to inflict on me who never did them harm.
 (55)

 Another playwright of the era was the Athenian author of Greek comedy, Aristophanes (c.
 450? - c.
 386 BCE).
 Author of Old Comedy, his plays were satires of public persons and affairs as well as candid political criticisms.
 Eleven of Aristophanes' plays have survived along with 32 titles and fragments of others.
 His plays include Knights, Lysistrata, Thesmophoriazusae, The Frogs, and The Clouds, a play that ridiculed the philosopher Socrates as a corrupt teacher of rhetoric.
 His actors often wore grotesque masks and told obscene jokes.
 Many of his plays had a moral or social lesson, poking fun at the literary and social life of Athens.